dojoengine/book/src/tutorial/onchain-chess/1-action.md

 ## What is `actions` contract?

-To play chess, you need, to start game, spawn the pieces, and move around the board. the `action_contract` has two dominant functions `spawn_game` function which spawns the game entity and places each piece in its proper position on the board and the `move` funtion which allows pieces to be moved around the board.
 To play chess, you need, to start game, spawn the pieces, and move around the board. the `actions` contract has two dominant functions `spawn` function which spawns the game entity, places each piece in its proper position on the board and returns the game_id, and the `move` funtion which allows pieces to be moved around the board.

 <p align="center">